Data Types

 - Boolean → Number (false = 0, true = 1)

-Explicit Conversion
+Explicit conversion

 Use conversion nodes for:

-- Color ↔ Vector (RGB as XYZ)
+- Color ↔ Vector (RGB components as XYZ; W/A/UV are not part of the vector)

 - Number → Vector (same value for all components)

-- Vector → Number (extract component)
+- Vector → Number (extract a component)

-Type Compatibility
+Type compatibility

-Connection Rules
+Connection rules

 Ports can only connect when types match or convert: